Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

 - Check if the server is running on the correct port
 - Verify no other application is using the same port
-- Use `lsof -i :8081` to check port usage
+- Use commands like `lsof -i :8081` to check port usage

 #### "Invalid signature" errors

-- Verify webhook secret matches Avaya Infinity™ configuration
+- Verify webhook secret configured in the connector application matches the `Webhook Secret` configured in the Connector Configuration in Avaya Infinity™ Admin Console
-- Check webhook URL is correctly configured in Avaya Infinity™

 #### "Access token expired" errors"